 The Healthcare Communitys Project to C-U-R-E Health Information

-We’re both actively involved in, and passionate about, healthcare, health information technology and health information exchange.
-Steven is a highly regarded medical informaticist and a medical doctor.
+As the founders of this effort, we’re both interested in, actively involved in, and passionate about, healthcare, health information technology and health information exchange.
+Steven is a medical doctor and a highly regarded medical informaticist.
 Bob is an internationally recognized consultant and an award winning author.
 Individually, and as a team, we know a fair amount about the fields in which we operate.
 We know that information technology, properly designed and applied, can have an extraordinarily positive impact on health and wellness care.
 In that regard, we're very optimistic.

 But, we’re also very concerned.